-3.3 Relating the 50 % cutoff diameters to the maximum saturation ratios
+175 3.3 Relating the 50 % cutoff diameters to the maximum saturation ratios

-The maximum difference in any of the four cutoff diameters per instrument and setting, i.e. the difference between the largest cutoff diameter and the smallest cutoff diameter for any seed particle per CPC and setting ($\Delta d{50,max}$), was used as a proxy for the composition dependence of the counting efficiency.
+The maximum difference in any of the four cutoff diameters per instrument and setting, i. e. the difference between the largest cutoff diameter and the smallest cutoff diameter for any seed particle per CPC and setting ($\Delta d{50,max}$), was used as a proxy for the composition dependence of the counting efficiency.
 Figure 4 shows $\Delta d{50,max}$ as a function of the calculated maximum saturation ratios in the condenser of the CPC in use.

+- 180 Data for this comparison corresponding to the set of butanol based CPC manufactured by TSI Inc. (Models 3772, 3776 and a tuned version of Model 3776) and by Airmodus Ltd. (Model A20) were taken from Wlasits et al. (2020).
 Data for this comparison were taken from Wlasits et al. (2020).
-The authors performed their measurements using a set of butanol-based CPCs (model 3772 and model 3776, TSI Inc., Shoreview, United States of America), including a tuned version of the TSI 3776, as well as using the Airmodus A20.
-The tuned TSI 3776, denoted by superscript "T", was operated at lower temperature settings and with an increased inlet flow rate and has already been found to have no significant composition dependence in its counting efficiency in previous calibration experiments (Tauber et al., 2019b; Brilke et al., 2020; Wlasits et al., 2020).
-These findings cannot be explained by counting efficiency curves being dominated by diffusional losses (see Fig. S5).
+The authors performed their measurements using a set of butanol-based CPCs (Model 3772 and Model 3776, TSI Inc., Shoreview, United States of America) including a tuned version of the TSI 3776, as well as using the Airmodus A20.
+The tuned TSI 3776, denoted by superscript "T", was operated at lower temperature - 185 settings and with an increased inlet flow rate and has already been found to have no significant composition dependence in its counting efficiency in previous calibration experiments (Tauber et al., 2019b; Brilke et al. 2020; Wlasits et al., 2020).
+These findings cannot be explained by counting efficiency curves being dominated by diffusional losses (s.
+Fig. S5).

 The figure clearly illustrates that composition-dependent differences in the 50 % cutoff diameters are steadily decreasing as a function of S{max} .
 This statement is true for both the butanol-based and propylene glycol-based CPCs.
-In fair approximation, the composition-dependence in the 50 % cutoff diameters vanishes at peak saturation ratios of 4.6 and 5.0 for butanol and propylene glycol, respectively.
-The figure suggests that there is a working-fluid-specific saturation ratio at which the composition dependence of particle activation vanishes.
-This is in line with the findings of Giechaskiel et al. (2011), who showed that activation efficiencies derived from heterogeneous nucleation theory are expected to exhibit successively smaller differences for various seed material-vapor interactions (characterized by different microscopic contact angles) as the temperature difference inside of a CPC increases.
-In addition, direct comparison of the butanol-based A30 to the propylene glycol-based A30 reveals further evidence for non-optimized supersaturation conditions in the case of butanol.
+In fair approximation the composition-dependence in the 50 % cutoff diameters vanishes at a peak saturation ratio of 4.6 and 5.0, for butanol and propylene glycol respectively.
+The figure suggests that there is a working fluid-specific saturation ratio at which the composition dependence of particle activation vanishes.
+This is in line with the findings of Giechaskiel et al. (2011), who showed that activation efficiencies derived from heterogeneous nucleation theory, are expected to exhibit successively smaller differences for various seed material-vapor interactions (characterized by different microscopic contact angles) as the

-While further completion of the figure by adding water-, isopropanol- and DEG-based CPCs and boosters exceeds the scope of the presented study, this matter shall be urgently addressed in subsequent research and must be taken into consideration when developing future CPC models.
-In particular, the inclusion of more recently investigated non-alcoholbased working fluids, like dimethyl sulfoxide (Weber et al., 2023), would yield further insights into the composition dependence of the counting efficiency in CPCs.
+- 195 temperature difference inside of a CPC increases.
+In addition, direct comparison of the butanol-based A30 to the propylene glycol-based A30 reveals further evidence for non-optimized supersaturation conditions in case of butanol.
+While further completion of the figure by adding water-, isopropanol- and DEG-based CPCs and boosters exceeds the scope - of the presented study, this matter shall be urgently addressed in subsequent research and must be taken into consideration when developing future CPC models.
+In particular, the inclusion of more recently investigated and non-alcohol-based working 200 fluids, like dimethyl sulfoxide (Weber et al., 2023), would yield further insights into the composition dependence of the - counting efficiency in CPCs.